IBM/dbb-git-migration-modeler/docs/03-Configuration.md

         value: "true"
 ~~~~

-With this configuration, the [Property Generation script](../src/scripts/utils/4-generateProperties.sh) will generate Language Configurations for each of these types.
+With this configuration, the [Property Generation script](../src/scripts/utils/4-generateProperties.sh) will generate Language Configurations for each of these types and add the corresponding mappings to the application-level configuration for each repository.

 # Working with the DBB Git Migration Modeler utility